 Getting To and From Tbilisi

 There are a lot of options getting to and from Tbilisi.
 The international airport flies to a lot of destinations in Eastern Europe as well as a select few in the Middle East, Central Asia and Western Europe.
 From the airport you can either get a Bolt to city centre or the number 37 bus.
 If you want a Bolt, make sure to get a SIM card in the airport first, you won’t be able to book a Bolt on the airport wifi.

 There are a variety of buses to and from Tbilisi, from small Marshrutkas to large coaches.
 If you’re looking to go to Kazbegi, Kutaisi or Batumi you’ll have to head to Didube bus station in the north of the city.
 Fares start at 10GEL for a three hour journey to Kazbegi.

 Buses also run all over the country and as far afield as Yerevan in Armenia for those looking for a short weekend away.

 Tblisi has a train station with trains going to all parts of the country and even into Armenia.
 I didn’t take a train when I was in Georgia but more information and tickets can be found on the Georgia Railways website.

-Tblisi is a rapidly growing and modernising city.
-I predict that Georgia will be a massive market for tourism in a post pandemic world.
+Tblisi is a rapidly growing and modernising city with many excellent options for travelling around the city easily and cheaply.
 With almost all journeys starting and ending in Tblisi, it is good to know how to get around affordably and easily.
 Have you been to Tbilisi yet?